kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

 This tutorial shows how to use an external resource scaler, for example, HorizontalPodAutoscaler (HPA) or Keda's ScaledObject, with the Serverless Function.

-Keep in mind that the Serverless Functions implement the [scale-subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource), which means that you can use any Kubernetes-based scaler.
+Keep in mind that the Serverless Functions implement the [scale subresource](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#scale-subresource), which means that you can use any Kubernetes-based scaler.

 ## Prerequisites